 Rolex achieved other notable firsts in watchmaking, including producing a waterproof watch in 1926 and, in 1931, patenting the Perpetual rotor for automatic watches.
 This ingenious invention, which is still inside every automatic Rolex watch, absorbs the movement of the wrist to sustain movement.

 Watches from Rolex (specifically, its “Oyster Perpetual” line) have traveled the world, from the peaks of Mount Everest to the depths of the Mariana Trench.
 The 20th century saw the watchmaker consistently reaffirm its reputation for innovation and precision.
 The 21st century has continued to be an inventive period for the company and it’s unlikely that will change anytime soon.

 In the simplest terms, there are two main types of watches: mechanical and quartz (battery-powered).
 Finer distinctions exist, but for our purposes of this article, that’s all we need.
 The differences between these two types of watches are numerous, but at a glance, the most obvious is the ticking of the second hand.

 A second hand on a quartz watch moves in jerks as the electronic oscillator inside keeps time.
 This goes for wristwatches, wall clocks, and other battery-powered timepieces.
 In the 1970s, quartz watches, which were cheaper to make and technically more accurate than mechanical timepieces, exploded on the scene, and now, most watches or clocks you see will be quartz.

 A mechanical watch, like those that bear the Rolex name, moves more gracefully.
-In fact, there is an industry term for the most refined watch hand rotation: Swiss movement.
+In fact, there is an industry term for the most refined watch hand rotation: the Swiss movement.
 Rolex watches have just this type of movement, which means that there is no jerk of the second hand, just smooth, uninterrupted rotation.
 No jerk means no tick.